Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 WAINWRIGHT III: And the word went out to songwriters.
 They were looking for a song.
 And I wrote this song, "All In A Family," and thought it was great.
 And they rejected it (laughter).
 So it didn't work out.
 But it kind of did work out because I like the song a lot.

 GROSS: I like it, too.
 Why don't you play it for us?

 GROSS: And I should mention Loudon Wainwright has brought his guitar.

-WAINWRIGHT III: (Playing guitar, singing) It's all in the family.
-That's no lie, even stays that way after we die.
+WAINWRIGHT III: (Singing) It's all in the family.
+That's no lie.
+Even stays that way after we die.
 Leaves, branches, twigs on a family tree and the forest can be hard to see.
 Mother and father are in charge.
 And the brand new baby will loom large.
 Brothers, sisters, uncles, aunts - it's a family life so take a chance.
 It's a work in progress, can't you see?
 And the why, wherefore, is a mystery.
 When the family fights, they know next door.
 No one wins in a family war.
 Then there's that thing it's all made of.
 Dare we sing that the thing is love?
 Love heals heartache and familial pain.
 And what family is not insane?

 GROSS: He had affairs.
 Some of them were long as well as secret.
 He drank a lot, like you said.
 How did your mother find out about the affairs that he was having, especially the one that was, like, seven years long?

 WAINWRIGHT III: Well, I don't know.
 I think, like, certainly, from the generation that they were from, I think there was a - denial was a way to go (laughter), you know?
 And I think, probably, my mother knew that he was out and about but maybe didn't want to know the details or didn't want to face the reality of it.
 And then - again, both my parents are dead.
 So there's no way I can check on that.
 But I think there was denial.
 And she didn't want to know.
 And he worked hard at keeping it a secret and then either got caught or confessed or something like that.